Heart Disease in Pets

-Heart disease can have many origins.
-It can be caused by changes in the heart’s muscular walls, defects of the valves separating the chambers of the heart or narrowing of the vessels leaving the heart.
+Heart disease in pets can have many origins.
+It can be caused by changes in the heart’s muscular walls, defects of the valves that separate the chambers of the heart, or narrowing of the vessels leaving the heart.
 As with humans, heart abnormalities can exist at birth or can develop late in life.
-In pets, heartworm can be a major contributing factor.
+Particularly for pets, heartworm is a major contributing factor.

 • coughing